planetscale/ghcommit/README.md

 As mentioned above, it is possible to sign commits with GPG.

-Another option which uses a form of keyless signing is the [gitsign](https://github.com/sigstore/gitsign) project.
-However, as of April 2023, GitHub does not recognize the signatures created by gitsign and so these commits will not be identified as "verified" by GitHub.Q
+Another option which uses a form of keyless signing is the [sigstore/gitsign](https://github.com/sigstore/gitsign) project.
+However, as of April 2023, GitHub does not recognize signatures created by `gitsign` so these commits will not be identified as "verified" by GitHub.